MaXincs28/Maximilian-Senfter/README.md

 ### Backend quickstart
 1. Install dependencies from `backend/requirements.txt`.
 2. Copy `.env.example` to `.env` in the `backend` folder and adjust values if needed.
+3. If using PostgreSQL, apply the database migrations with `alembic upgrade head` from the `backend` directory.
-3. Run the API locally with `python backend/main.py`.
+4. Run the API locally with `python -m backend.main`.

+Ensure that an empty `backend/__init__.py` file exists so the package can be executed as a module.

 Authentication uses JWTs signed with the secret key.
 Register and log in via `/auth/register` and `/auth/login`, then include the token in the `Authorization` header to access `/shops` and `/products` routes.